Camille Rivera sits by a window with a city building in the background.

 Prior to joining New Deal, Camille held political and legislative leadership roles at the Retail, Wholesale, and Department Store Union (RWDSU) and SEIU.
 As RWDSU’s National Political and Legislative Director, Camille oversaw the union’s political, legislative, and electoral work, leading campaigns to ensure retail owners provided fair and stable work hours to employees.
 During her tenure at RWDSU, Camille worked with other labor unions to pass a precedent-setting increase for airport catering workers and worked with the New York State legislature to pass historic legislation that eliminated tipped wages for car wash workers and increased their pay to $15 an hour.
 She served as the face of RWDSU political leadership at national tables, including the AFL-CIO, and coordinated the union member political work & electoral campaigns through much of the South, including Stacey Abrams’ first run for Governor, U.S. Sen. Doug Jones’ campaign in Alabama, and Chokwe Antar Lumumba’s run for Mayor of Jackson, Mississippi, where RWDSU represents distribution centers and factories.
 When New York announced a deal that would have given Amazon billions in tax subsidies without any commitment to allow workers the right to organize, Camille helped RWDSU lead the fight to ensure that workers and the community were allowed to have a voice in the process.

-At SEIU, Camille spent the 2016 presidential cycle as National Deputy Political Director, where she worked to get out the vote in swing states like Nevada, Colorado, and Florida and ran its massive $4 million Latino GOTV effort.
+At SEIU, Camille spent the 2016 presidential cycle as National Deputy Political Director, where she worked to get out the vote in swing states like Nevada, Colorado, and Florida and ran its multi-million Latino GOTV effort.

 More Team Members